yashasip7/Fresher-Coding-Assessment/README.md

 # IF INSTRUCTIONS ARE NOT FOLLOWED EXACTLY, YOUR SUBMISSION WILL NOT BE CONSIDERED.

+> [!WARNING]
-I will repeat this: Please read all instructions carefully and completely before starting.
+> I will repeat this: Please read all instructions carefully and completely before starting.
 We keep repeating ourselves on this topic, but every year we find that the majority of students do not read and follow instructions outlined for them.
 If instructions are not followed exactly, your submission will not be considered.

 ---